 A successful M&A involves asking key questions and developing an integration plan early in the process.
 The questions that need to be asked, discussed, and answered, through the due diligence and review stage of an M&A include:

 What the above questions highlight include multiple HR implications.
 Collectively, these translate to the overarching question, “Does the HR leadership and their teams possess the capacity, support, experience, or at times gravitas, to be heard and lead the change process?”
 Furthermore, can they focus on the drive for change while at the same time have a ready mechanism secured to deal with any future unforeseen challenges in the implementation - post deal?

-Saying this, as within all M&A activity, one can plan process and operations down to an (almost)fail-safe detail; however, the one area which at times can delay, distract or divert the activity of those trying to achieve the targeted objectives are the people!
+Saying this, as with all M&A activity, one can plan process and operations down to an (almost)fail-safe detail; however, the one area which at times can delay, distract or divert the activity of those trying to achieve the targeted objectives are the people themselves!

-One of the constant themes in the merger process is managing the behavior and emotion of the people who are experiencing the transformation and usually this is at the senior manager to leadership level.
-This can exhaust and strain the planning as there is an absolute need to carefully manage these behaviors and emotions so such leaders can do what they need to do, which is to Lead.
-This can be difficult when both must happen in synchronization, i.e. the merger process needs to hit timelines and in parallel, leaders need to be full engaged.
+One of the constant themes in the merger process is managing the behavior and emotion of the people who are experiencing the transformation and usually, this is at the senior manager to leadership level.
+This can exhaust and put strain on the M&A process, hence there is an absolute need to carefully manage these behaviors and emotions so such leaders can do what they need to do, which is to Lead.
+This can be difficult when both must happen in synchronization, i.e. the merger process needs to hit timelines and in parallel, leaders need to be fully engaged.

-Often, investment and resourcing are made within the ‘structural’ aspects of M&A and the associated transformation the organization will under-go; however investment in the support and resources that managers and leaders need as they set up their new teams for success, prior, during, and post-merger is also essential.
+Often, investment and resourcing are made within the ‘structural’ aspects of M&A and the associated transformation the organization will undergo; however investment in the support and resources that managers and leaders need as they set up their new teams for success, before, during, after the merger is also essential.